lucasfhope/foundry-fund-me/README.md

 - **git**
     - Try running `git --version` to see if it is installed
 - **foundry**
-    - Try running `forge --version` to se if it is installed
+    - Try running `forge --version` to see if it is installed

 ## Quickstart